michaelhjung/michaelhjung/README.md

     }

     currKbdSetup() {
-        console.log("I currently use a Zoom65 with lubed Alpacas and TX stabs.
+        console.log("I currently use a QK75 with Cherry MX Blacks on Aluminum.
 Would love to try out a Kohaku!");
     }
 }